Home » Soup and Stew Recipes » Potato Corn Chowder with Bacon

 • Add flour to make a roux.
 Let this cook out for a few minutes until it starts to turn a golden blond color.

-• Add bacon and milk simmer an additional 5 - 10 minutes.
+• Add potatoes, simmer for 10 minutes.

-• Garnish with fresh herbs.
+• Garnish with fresh parsley, if desired..

 Nutrition